akphi/config-tester/doc/test-strategy.md

 # Testing (TODO)

-- Write doc for testing strategy, highlight the following points:
+- (TODO) Write doc for testing strategy, highlight the following points:
   - Unit test is for truly unit stuffs, utilities, etc.
   - Integration test is Studio alone, isolated from backends, we should mock network calls
   - Cypress/E2E test is for interacting with the whole stack and be able to play/see the result -> good for demoing in a sense